If you or someone you know is in immediate danger of physical harm, call the police (at 911) immediately.

 If the judge grants a warrant permitting entry, then the police can:

 - enter the location named in the warrant to search for, help or examine your family member, and

 - remove the family member from the location if the person consents to leaving.

-For more information or resources in your area, call:
+For more information or resources in your area about a warrant permitting entry, call:

 - the Alberta Family Violence Information Line (see contact info above).

 This section also has more information on: